thirumalaics/interview_prep/Summaries/GCP/BQ Query optimization(official).md

 	- make sure updates are tuple level replacement, have an update statement that updates based on keys
 		- stage updated records in a table other than the original, then apply a condition to update the records from one table to another
 - use aliases for clarity
-- use table constraints, engine can optimize plans using table constraints
+- use table constraints, engine can optimize plans using table constraints - [[JOIN optimization]]
 	- use [key]([Join Optimizations with BigQuery Primary and Foreign Keys | Google Cloud Blog](https://cloud.google.com/blog/products/data-analytics/join-optimizations-with-bigquery-primary-and-foreign-keys)) constraints where necessary
 	- bq does not check for [data integrity]([TABLE_CONSTRAINTS view  |  BigQuery  |  Google Cloud](https://cloud.google.com/bigquery/docs/information-schema-table-constraints#limitations)), we must ensure that our data meets the constraints specified in the table schema
 - temp tables
 	- let's us save intermediate results to a table